Q4Qoph/Flutter-Firebase-Report-human-trafficking-app/README.md

-# project_app1
+# Fluter Firebase App

-A new Flutter project.
+This is my final year senoir project.
+It is an application for reporting human trafficking

 ## Getting Started